aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/row/ensureminimum/_index.md

 ---
 title: Row.EnsureMinimum
 second_title: Aspose.Words for .NET API Reference
-description: If the Row has no cells creates and appends one Cell.
+description: If the Row has no cells creates and appends one Cell in C#
 type: docs
 weight: 110
 url: /net/aspose.words.tables/row/ensureminimum/